Daihatsu Terios: Malaysia

-In Malaysia, the Terios was locally assembled as the Perodua Kembara by Perodua.
+In Malaysia, the full-time 4WD Terios was locally assembled as the Perodua Kembara by Perodua.
 It was unveiled in August 1998.
 In June 2003, the Kembara was updated with DVVT engines.
 In July 2004, the Kembara CT Elegance was unveiled and came with ABS, front dual airbags, leather seats, different designed alloy rim, flat type side step and cubic printing cluster.
 It was priced at RM59,988 and only available in one colour: Klasik Gold.